November 11, 2021

 The explosion of e-commerce and home deliveries, has caused a major disruption to the traditional supply chain of 10 years ago.
 The major disruption has been caused by the fact that ecommerce has created a highly competitive market.

-Out of necessity, logistics companies have experimented with cost-cutting strategies and have realised that streamlining middle-mile logistics is the smartest option for two main reasons:
+Out of necessity, logistics companies have experimented with cost-cutting strategies and have realized that streamlining middle-mile logistics is the smartest option for two main reasons:

 Electric trucks provide the ideal way to optimize the middle-mile for logistics companies.
 By applying the latest in EV technology, companies can now complete 200 to 400 mile transfer of stock without the need for recharging.